Last updated: Aug-15-2023

 - Configuration parameters that you specify here override any that you have set globally.

-cl_image_tag method described above generates an HTML image tag.
-In certain conditions, you might want to generate a transformation URL directly, without the containing image tag.
+cl_video_tag method described above generates an HTML5 video tag.
+In certain conditions, you might want to generate a transformation URL directly, without the containing video tag.
 To return only the URL, either use the

 cloudinary_url view helper methods, or use the Ruby command: